The Louise Meriwether First Book Prize

 The Feminist Press and TAYO Literary Magazine are honored to award the 2016 Louise Meriwether First Book Prize to YZ Chin.
 Chin’s short story collection, Though I Get Home, explores oppression, dissent, artistic freedom, and the human condition through a series of interconnected vignettes set primarily in Malaysia.

 YZ Chin was born and raised in Taiping, Malaysia.
 She now lives in New York, working as a software engineer by day and writer by night.
 She cites Karen Tei Yamashita, Toni Morrison, and Shirley Jackson as literary ancestors and inspirations.
-Her winning collection of stories, Though I Get Home, will be published by The Feminist Press in Spring 2018.
+Her winning collection of stories, Though I Get Home, was published by The Feminist Press in Spring 2018.